SteeltoeOSS/Steeltoe/src/SteelToe.CloudFoundry.Connector.Redis/README.md

             .SetBasePath(env.ContentRootPath)
             .AddJsonFile("appsettings.json")
             .AddEnvironmentVariables()

-            .AddCloudFoundry();
+            // Add to configuration the Cloudfoundry VCAP settings .AddCloudFoundry();

         Configuration = builder.Build();
     }
     ....
 ```

-## Add and Use the Discovery Client
+## Add the DistributedRedisCache
-The next step is to Add and Use the Discovery Client.
-You do these two things in  `ConfigureServices(..)` and the `Configure(..)` methods of the startup class:
+The next step is to Add DistributedRedisCache.
+You do this in `ConfigureServices(..)` method of the startup class:
 ```
-#using Pivotal.Discovery.Client;
+#using SteelToe.CloudFoundry.Connector.Redis;

 public class Startup {
     .....